sdvdk/pdns/README.markdown

 This module installs PowerDNS nameserver and/or recursor.
 It gives you the ability to install and configure both services or separatly.
-The module comes with defaults to run both services out of the box.
+The module comes with defaults (sqlite) to run both services out of the box.
 For production purposes better tunning of the config is required.
+This module does not install or configure the backend services, please use the appropriate puppet modules to manage these backend services.

 ## Setup